 Many brands such as Persol, Prada, and Ray Ban Sunglasses commonly use the same model number but make several different sizes.
 For example, the Ray Ban Aviator Large Metal sunglasses all have the model number of RB3025LM.
 However, they come in 3 sizes - 55mm, 58mm and 62mm wide.

-You can measure them at their widest point as the crow flies.
-However, with two to three millimeters difference it can be hard.
-Most sunglasses have a writing on the arms or under the nose bridge providing the information.
-If you have your original packaging you can find it there.
-We strongly recommend checking your frames to avoid disappointment in getting the wrong lens size.
+You can measure a lens at its widest point - as the crow flies.
+However, with only two to three millimeters difference it can be hard.
+Most sunglasses have writing on the arms or under the nose bridge providing the information.
+If you have your original packaging you may also find it there.
+We strongly recommend checking your frames to avoid disappointment in getting the wrong size lens.

-The Industry Standard and The Sunglass Fix measure lenses at the maximum with as the crow flies.
+The Industry Standard and The Sunglass Fix measure lenses at the maximum width as the crow flies.
 Not along the curve of the lenses.